 2nd Round of 2012 Amazon Breakthrough Novel Award

-A tale of passions indulged, denied, and ultimately forgiven: On the verge of bagging the two things he wants most—a sailing charter business and marrying old money—Jake Murray’s fiancée/sole crew member dumps him.
-Salvation comes in the form of dyslexic, basketball toting Rachel Martin, the only one to apply for the first mate position he slapped on craigslist.
-On a dead run from an affair with a married man, Rachel’s salvation is shoving ocean between her and temptation.
-Rapid fire dialogue and romantic tension sail Jake’s biker-chick of a boat through hurricanes, real and figurative.
-A cast of wannabe sailors, Rachel’s ex, Jake’s, a baby—go along for the ride.
+A tale of passions indulged, denied, and ultimately forgiven: On the verge of bagging the two things he wants most—a sailing charter business and marrying money—Jake Murray’s fiancée/sole crew member dumps him.
+Salvation comes in the form of basketball-toting Rachel Martin, the only one to apply for the first mate position he slapped on craigslist.
+On a dead run from a married man she never should have messed with, Rachel’s salvation is shoving ocean between her and temptation.
+Jake’s biker-chick of a boat sails through hurricanes, real and figurative.
+A cast of wannabe sailors, Rachel’s ex, Jake’s ex, a baby—go along for the ride.
 The many-layered story weaves together disparate strands into a seamless cord.
 Mother and daughter look eerily alike—down to their lusts.
-Their symbiotic bond, forged in the blood of childbirth on the kitchen floor and cemented by their secrets, must be cracked open.
+Their symbiotic bond, forged in the blood of childbirth on the kitchen floor and cemented by their secrets, must be broken.
 A son must go home.
 Sin must be expunged.
-Tattered Innocence is for anyone who’s ever woken up sealed in a fifty-gallon drum of their guilt.
+Tattered Innocence is for anyone who’s ever woken up sealed in a fifty-gallon drum of guilt.

 2015 Readers Favorite 2015 Finalist, Christian Romance

 Stuck in sleepy New Smyrna Beach one last summer, Raine socks away her camp pay checks, worries about her druggy brother, and ignores trouble: Cal Koomer.
-She’s a plane ticket away from teaching orphans in Africa, and not even Cal’s surfer six-pack and the chinks she spies in his rebel armor will derail her.
-The artist in Cal begs to paint Raine’s ivory skin, high cheek bones, and internal sparklers behind her eyes, but falling for her would caterwaul him into his parents’ life.
+She’s a plane ticket away from teaching orphans in Africa.
+Not even Cal’s surfer six-pack and the chinks she spies in his rebel armor will derail her.
+The artist in Cal begs to paint Raine’s ivory skin, high cheek bones, and internal sparklers behind her eyes.
+But falling for her would caterwaul him into his parents’ life.
 No thanks.
 The girl was self-righteous waiting to happen.
 Mom served sanctimony like vegetables, three servings a day, and he had a gut full.
 Rec Director Drew taunts her with “Rainey” and calls her an enabler.
 He is so infernally there like a horsefly—till he buzzes back to his ex.
 Raine’s brother tweaks.
 Her dream of Africa dies small deaths.
 Will she figure out what to fight for and what to free before it’s too late?
-For anyone who’s ever wrestled with their dreams.

 Won Honorable Mention in the Wilkes University 2015 Writer's Conference